 The only hollowbody guitar I’ve ever had.
 This Ibanez has a flavor all its own, very different from all the other solidbody guitars.
 It can do jazzy sounds of course, but more interestingly, rock’n roll is very cool on a guitar like this.

 What my pedalboard looked like at one point.
 Changing your fx pedals from time to time is like adding new colors to your palette to inspire you, and help you find new sounds and expressions.

 Favorite Fuzz pedal of all time!
 EHX’s venerable ‘Big Muff Pi’, an ingenious 60s/70s invention still going strong today.
 Used in one form or another by the likes of Hendrix, David Gilmour, Billy Corgan of Smashing Pumpkins, Jack White of The White Stripes, the band Dinosaur Jr and many others.

 The Boss SD-1 Super Overdrive.
 Boss make some amazing pedals, every guitar (and many bass players) will tell you.
 Many of the pedals are overdrives and distortions.
 This one is probably their mildest but it sings and at low gain it works great as a boost.

-With a name like ‘Pigtronix’ you might think this is a company that the green pigs from Angry Birds created but no, these are some wizards of pedal making and this one in particular is their Compressor which is loaded with extras.
+With a name like ‘Pigtronix’ you might think this is a company that the green pigs from Angry Birds created but no, these are some wizards of pedal making and this one in particular is their award winning compressor which is loaded with extras.
 It has all the sustain you could dream of, and above all, a ‘Blend’ knob that allows you to keep some of your original signal in the mix.
 As if that wasn’t enough, there’s also a germanium distortion built in.
 Versatility personified.
 Very underrated pedal.

 | Home | About |